-- Retain and hire top-caliber experienced executives: In a tight labor market and volatile industry, especially within an organization that is in turnaround mode, accelerating growth and has openly explored strategic alternatives, we believe it is critical that we offer compensation opportunities that allow us to attract and retain strong, proven executive talent. - Pay for performance: A significant portion of our target 2020 executive compensation (the sum of base salary, annual target bonus, and target value of annual equity program awards) 79% for the CEO and 62% for other NEOs on average was dependent on the Company's business performance and our executive officers' contribution to that performance, and the performance of our stock. - Align compensation with shareholder interests: A consequential portion of our target 2020 executive compensation 52% for the CEO and 28% for other NEOs on average was directly tied to total shareholder return or stock price emphasizing our focus on shareholder value creation. - Reinforce a commitment to serve all stakeholders: A major portion 25% of each executive officer's target 2020 annual incentive compensation was tied to customer satisfaction, employee engagement and diversity and inclusion objectives, demonstrating our continued commitment to supporting our borrowers "Helping Homeowners is What We Do" and promoting effective human capital governance.
+- Retain and hire top-caliber experienced executives: In a tight labor market and volatile industry, especially within an organization that is in turnaround mode, accelerating growth and has openly explored strategic alternatives, we believe it is critical that we offer compensation opportunities that allow us to attract and retain strong, proven executive talent. - Pay for performance: A significant portion of our target 2021 executive compensation (the sum of base salary, annual target bonus, and target value of annual equity program awards) 83% for the CEO and 65% for other NEOs on average was dependent on the Company's business performance and our executive officers' contribution to that performance, and the performance of our stock. - Align compensation with shareholder interests: A consequential portion of our target 2021 executive compensation 58% for the CEO and 30% for other NEOs on average was directly tied to total shareholder return or stock price.
+An even larger portion of 2021 executive compensation 71% for the CEO and 47% for other NEOs on average was tied to net income, return on equity, and total shareholder return or stock price, emphasizing our focus on shareholder value creation. - Reinforce a commitment to serve all stakeholders: A major portion 20% of each executive officer's target 2021 annual incentive compensation was tied to employee engagement and diversity and inclusion objectives, thus promoting effective human capital governance.
+Additionally, annual incentive compensation awards were subject to a 20% adjustment positive or negative based on customer satisfaction results, demonstrating our continued commitment to supporting our borrowers.
 We believe that taking all stakeholders' opinions into account leads to long-term shareholder value creation.

-2020 Incentive Programs
+2021 Incentive Programs